WAYKE4/oop-collection/README.md

 ### Database
 For the program to work correctly, before launching, you need to configure all the necessary databases and their connections correctly, for this, the DDL file lies at the root of the project
 ### Technologies used
-PostgreSQL as Database
+- PostgreSQL as Database
-Spring Framework
+- Spring Framework
-Spring Boot
+- Spring Boot
-Spring Security JWT
+- Spring Security JWT
-Spring AOP
+- Spring AOP
-Sring DATA JPA
+- Spring DATA JPA
-Slf4g for logging
+- Slf4g for logging
-Swagger
+- Swagger